How do children enter the contest?

 How long do participants have to write their stories?

-Contest duration varies from 24 hours to 1 week.
+Four days!
 Sign up to get contest details.

 Can’t find an answer to your question?